 About this project

 Newly qualified young drivers are at a high-risk of death or serious injury within the first year of passing their driving test.
 Pre-driver education is currently delivered throughout the UK, which seeks to reduce the risks experienced by young and novice drivers.
-This research is being conducted in response to interest from deliverers and the wider road safety community in the UK in understanding how best to deliver interventions that contribute towards safer driving amongst younger drivers.
+This research was conducted in response to interest from deliverers and the wider road safety community in the UK in understanding how best to deliver interventions that contribute towards safer driving amongst younger drivers.

 Project aim and approach